McDonald’s (NYSE:MCD) Price Target Increased to $314.00 by Analysts at Tigress Financial

-McDonald’s (NYSE:MCD) had its price objective raised by Tigress Financial from $271.00 to $314.00 in a research report report published on Wednesday, Analyst Ratings Network reports.
-The firm currently has a buy rating on the fast-food giant’s stock.
+McDonald’s (NYSE:MCD) had its price objective lifted by Tigress Financial from $271.00 to $314.00 in a report published on Wednesday morning, Price Targets.com reports.
+Tigress Financial currently has a buy rating on the fast-food giant’s stock.

-MCD has been the topic of a number of other reports.
-Barclays raised their price target on shares of McDonald’s from $298.00 to $300.00 and gave the stock an overweight rating in a research report on Wednesday, December 15th.
-JPMorgan Chase & Co. increased their price objective on shares of McDonald’s from $250.00 to $260.00 and gave the stock an overweight rating in a research note on Thursday, October 28th.
-Loop Capital began coverage on shares of McDonald’s in a research note on Wednesday, October 13th.
-They issued a buy rating and a $306.00 price target on the stock.
-Royal Bank of Canada raised their price objective on shares of McDonald’s from $268.00 to $280.00 and gave the company an outperform rating in a report on Thursday, October 28th.
-Finally, Credit Suisse Group raised their price objective on shares of McDonald’s from $271.00 to $281.00 and gave the company an outperform rating in a report on Thursday, October 28th.
-Eight research analysts have rated the stock with a hold rating and twenty-five have issued a buy rating to the company.
-According to data from MarketBeat, the stock presently has a consensus rating of Buy and a consensus price target of $268.45.
+Other analysts have also recently issued reports about the stock.
+Edward Jones cut shares of McDonald’s from a buy rating to a hold rating in a report on Monday, December 20th.
+Stephens increased their target price on shares of McDonald’s from $260.00 to $270.00 and gave the stock an equal weight rating in a research report on Friday, October 29th.
+Loop Capital started coverage on shares of McDonald’s in a research report on Wednesday, October 13th.
+They issued a buy rating and a $306.00 target price for the company.
+Stifel Nicolaus raised their price target on shares of McDonald’s from $245.00 to $260.00 and gave the company a hold rating in a report on Thursday, October 28th.
+Finally, Oppenheimer lifted their target price on shares of McDonald’s from $270.00 to $280.00 and gave the stock an outperform rating in a report on Thursday, October 28th.
+They noted that the move was a valuation call.
+Eight equities research analysts have rated the stock with a hold rating and twenty-five have given a buy rating to the company.
+According to data from MarketBeat.com, the stock currently has an average rating of Buy and a consensus target price of $268.45.

-In other news, insider Joseph M. Erlinger sold 4,324 shares of the stock in a transaction that occurred on Friday, October 29th.
-The stock was sold at an average price of $245.41, for a total transaction of $1,061,152.84.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-0.18% of the stock is owned by corporate insiders.
+In related news, insider Joseph M. Erlinger sold 4,324 shares of the firm’s stock in a transaction that occurred on Friday, October 29th.
+The shares were sold at an average price of $245.41, for a total value of $1,061,152.84.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Company insiders own 0.18% of the company’s stock.

-Several institutional investors have recently made changes to their positions in the stock.
-Sfmg LLC raised its holdings in McDonald’s by 1.2% in the third quarter.
-Sfmg LLC now owns 3,454 shares of the fast-food giant’s stock worth $833,000 after purchasing an additional 41 shares in the last quarter.
-Clear Perspectives Financial Planning LLC increased its holdings in shares of McDonald’s by 50.0% during the third quarter.
-Clear Perspectives Financial Planning LLC now owns 123 shares of the fast-food giant’s stock valued at $30,000 after acquiring an additional 41 shares in the last quarter.
-Wealth Alliance Advisory Group LLC increased its holdings in shares of McDonald’s by 0.4% during the third quarter.
-Wealth Alliance Advisory Group LLC now owns 10,763 shares of the fast-food giant’s stock valued at $2,595,000 after acquiring an additional 42 shares in the last quarter.
-Csenge Advisory Group increased its holdings in shares of McDonald’s by 0.7% during the third quarter.
-Csenge Advisory Group now owns 6,222 shares of the fast-food giant’s stock valued at $1,511,000 after acquiring an additional 42 shares in the last quarter.
-Finally, Monterey Private Wealth Inc. increased its holdings in shares of McDonald’s by 4.1% during the third quarter.
-Monterey Private Wealth Inc. now owns 1,084 shares of the fast-food giant’s stock valued at $266,000 after acquiring an additional 43 shares in the last quarter.
-Institutional investors own 66.28% of the company’s stock.
+A number of institutional investors have recently added to or reduced their stakes in the business.
+Viking Global Investors LP bought a new stake in shares of McDonald’s in the 3rd quarter valued at $720,994,000.
+Amundi acquired a new stake in McDonald’s in the 2nd quarter valued at $308,244,000.
+Magellan Asset Management Ltd grew its position in McDonald’s by 21.3% in the 2nd quarter.
+Magellan Asset Management Ltd now owns 7,506,620 shares of the fast-food giant’s stock valued at $1,733,954,000 after purchasing an additional 1,319,503 shares during the period.
+Nordea Investment Management AB grew its position in McDonald’s by 164.8% in the 3rd quarter.
+Nordea Investment Management AB now owns 1,843,760 shares of the fast-food giant’s stock valued at $451,002,000 after purchasing an additional 1,147,491 shares during the period.
+Finally, Invesco Ltd. grew its position in McDonald’s by 30.3% in the 3rd quarter.
+Invesco Ltd. now owns 3,570,834 shares of the fast-food giant’s stock valued at $860,964,000 after purchasing an additional 830,171 shares during the period.
+Hedge funds and other institutional investors own 66.28% of the company’s stock.

 McDonald’s Corp. engages in the operation and franchising of restaurants.
 It operates through the following segments: U.S.; International Operated Markets, and International Developmental Licensed Markets and Corporate.
 The U.S. segment focuses its operations in the United States.
 The International Operated Markets segment comprises operations and franchising of restaurant in Australia, Canada, France, Germany, Italy, the Netherlands, Russia, Spain, and the U.K.